lizaelite/liza_elite/lizaelite/README.md

 LizaElite is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
+ - free drop to liza coin holders at 1:1000
+ - option to win 10 LZET with built in quiz
  -

-For more information, as well as an immediately useable, binary version of the LizaElite client sofware, see http://www.lizaelite.org.
+For more information, as well as an immediately useable, binary version of the LizaElite client sofware, see http://www.lizaelite.org.(pending)

 License
 -------